 There’s no point in running a sportsbook or online casino if you can’t accept wagers.
 Think about the way in which you want your players to bet on your site.
 Is it in Dollars, Euros, Rubles, Pesos, etc?
 Do you want the ability to accept payments in any fiat currency or just a select few?

 Gambling regulation and compliance issues are unique across different countries and jurisdictions.
-Something that you should consider when evaluating a sportsbook or online casino technology provider is whether or not they have built their product using a compliance-first approach.
+Something that you should consider when evaluating a sportsbook technology provider is whether or not they have built their product using a compliance-first approach.

-Few things will deter a bettor more from using your sportsbook or casino than an unreliable product and a poor user experience.
+Few things will deter a player more from using your sportsbook or casino than an unreliable product and a poor user experience.
 As an operator you want to make sure that your sports betting technology provider can handle the volume you’re expecting on your website.
 This is particularly important during big sporting events like the World Cup, March Madness, or the Super Bowl where betting volumes are high.
-If a player logs in to make a bet and they can’t due to system and capacity overloads, it’s unlikely that they will return to your platform in the future.
+If a player logs in to make a bet and they can’t due to system and capacity overloads, it’s unlikely that they will return to your sportsbook in the future.

 The notion of product reliability also extends to the live-betting space as well.
-Quick access to betting lines and odds for in-game betting is critical for exceptional user experiences.
-You should be comfortable knowing that your sports betting technology is providing your players with the hiccup-free live-betting experiences they demand.
+Quick access to betting lines and odds for in-game betting is critical for exceptional betting experiences.
+You should be comfortable knowing that your sports betting technology is providing your players with the hassle-free live-betting experiences they demand.

 In summary, the three things that you should consider when evaluating sportsbook providers are product fit, product compliance, and product reliability.
 If the provider you’re evaluating doesn’t meet the criteria you’re looking for then that should be a signal to look elsewhere.